 - Unlike Fossil Fuels and Power plants, wind energy has one of the lowest water consumption footprints which is crucial due to the world’s diminishing water supply.

-- Wind turbines take up astronomically less space compared to that of fossil factories and have a significant lower impact of damage on the environment.
+- Wind turbines take up astronomically less space compared to that of fossil factories and have a significantly lower impact of damage on the environment.

 - Wind power is considered to be a “drought-resistant” cash opportunity that countless farmers and ranchers rely on to provide for their families and to keep their homes.
-Wind projects based in the United States paid at least $245 million in lease payments to those who managed them in 2016.
+Wind developers typically pay farmers $4,000 to $8,000 for each turbine they lease on their land.

 - Wind power will require nations to need less and less fuel sources to be imported as our energy will be fully sustained.